You can easily deploy your tasks with GitHub actions.

 TRIGGER_ACCESS_TOKEN and the value of your access token.

-The CLI and@trigger.dev/* package versions need to be in sync with the trigger.dev CLI, otherwise there will be errors and unpredictable behavior.
+@trigger.dev/* package versions need to be in sync with the trigger.dev CLI, otherwise there will be errors and unpredictable behavior.
 Hence, the deploy command will automatically fail during CI on any version mismatches.

 Tip: add the deploy command to your package.json file to keep versions managed in the same place.
 For example: